Serpens66/Anno-1800-Mods/test.md

 I don't know what this does, it is neither used in vanilla nor explained in p-t.xml.
 I assume quests listed here can not be active at the same time?
 But one needs to test.

 #### `QuestSessionDependencies/QuestBlockedSessions`:
 QuestSessionDependencies: "If not empty, the quest can only be triggered if **one** of the specified sessions is loaded".
+I think if nothing else is defined and the quest is started via a QuestPool, this is also the Quest the session will be active in.
 QuestBlockedSessions: "If not empty, the quest can not be triggered in one of the specified sessions".
 Both also accept Regions.